Diese Studienprogramme werden ausschließlich in englischer Sprache angeboten. (menu line - EN)

 The symbol * means only for students whose mother tongue is not German.

 Applicants for the summer semester must have handed everything in by January 15th, and by July 15th for the winter semester.
 Please note that as we are in the northern hemisphere the summer semester starts in March and the winter semester starts in September.
-The final decision on applications is made as a rule within a week of the application closing date, but obviously unsuitable applications are likely be rejected sooner, and requests for extra documents will be made well before the deadline if you apply well before.
+The final decision on applications is made as a rule within a week of the application closing date.
 Good luck with your application!

 Each applicant needs to submit certified copies of the following minimum information;